Atlanta Bus Accident Attorneys

 - Overbooking buses with an inordinate amount of passengers

-- Pushing drivers beyond the limit of safe driving regulation
+- Pushing drivers beyond the limits of safe driving regulations

-Additional Drivers - In some instances, a bus accident is the direct result of another driver's negligence on the road.
-This can take on a variety of forms, but because of a bus's poor handling and odd center of gravity, any type of reckless driving around a bus under power can have a negative impact on a driver's ability to compensate.
+- Additional Drivers - In some instances, a bus accident is the direct result of another driver's negligence on the road.
+Because of a bus's poor handling and odd center of gravity, any type of reckless driving around a bus under power can have a negative impact on the bus driver's ability to compensate.

-Get the Help of an Georgia Bus Accident Lawyer
+Get the Help of a Georgia Bus Accident Attorney

-Following that, it is recommended you speak with the experienced Atlanta car accident attorneys at Grant Law Office to explore your legal options.
-Bus accidents are a traumatic experience and we appreciate the severity of your situation - with a free consultation we can evaluate your case and provide you with the information you'll need to make an educated decision.
+Speak with the experienced Atlanta bus accident attorneys at Grant Law Office to explore your legal options.
+Bus accidents are a traumatic experience and we appreciate the severity of your situation - with a free consultation, we can evaluate your case and provide you with the information you'll need to make an educated decision.
 Call (866) 249-5513 or (404) 995-3955 for more information on how our firm can assist you.